The Schubert pick and place machine can fill up to 100 boxes per minute with various colour palettes.

 Before closing, the filled boxes go through another height check where a 3D scanner checks that all the palettes have been placed correctly inside the notches and are not sticking out.

-For special formats with smaller quantities, the machine also has an integrated manual packing station.
+For special formats with smaller quantities, the pick and place machine also has an integrated manual packing station.

-- TLM system output depends on the number of colour palettes per box
+- Pick and place machine output depends on the number of colour palettes per box

 - Mono (1 colour palette per box): 100 products per minute